 The Reti is a solid opening choice that usually yields a long, strategic battle.
-The player who better understands the typical structures and plans will most likely prevail in it, as there are very few sharp positions arising in this opening.
+The player who better understands the typical structures and plans will most likely prevail in it.
+That is because there are very few sharp positions arising in this opening.

 You can put your opponent in an uncomfortable situation.
 The idea behind the Reti system is to cause your opponent’s pieces to be misplaced by not playing immediately for the center.

-Instead, white develops quickly, puts his king into safety, and reserves the option of a central advance only after black has defined his structure.
+Instead, white develops quickly and puts his king into safety.
+He also reserves the option of a central advance only after black has defined his structure.
 As it will be very difficult or even impossible for black to easily change his set-up, white wants to achieve good versions of the previously-mentioned transposition.

 With the Reti, by not defining your intentions from the very beginning, you could force your opponent to transpose into openings he doesn’t usually play.

-These are only a few advantages of playing the Reti, but we are sure there are many more to discover if you decide to give this opening a deeper look.
-We hope that this short presentation has enticed you to take the study of the Reti Opening one step further and you will be able to successfully use it as a weapon in your future games!
+These are only a few advantages of playing the Reti.
+But, we are sure there are many more to discover if you decide to give this opening a deeper look.
+We hope that this short presentation has enticed you to take the study of the Reti Opening one step further.
+And, that you will be able to successfully use it as a weapon in your future games!

 Ready to include the Reti into your repertoire?